lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    associated to each field defines how the compressed and the decompressed values are computed out of each other, for each of the header fields.
 Compression mainly results in one of 4 actions: send the field value, send nothing, send some least significant bits of the field or send an index.
-   Values sent are called Compression Residues and follow the rule ID in the transmitted message.
+   After  applying the compression there may be some bits to be sent, these values are called Compression Residues and are transmitted after the Rule ID in the compressed messages.

 The compression rules define a generic way to compress and decompress the fields.
 If the device is modified, for example,  to introduce new functionalities or new CoAP options, the rules must be updated to reflect the evolution.
 There is no risk to lock a device in a particular version of CoAP.

+## Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14
+{{rfc2119}}{{rfc8174}} when, and only when, they appear in all capitals, as shown here.

 # SCHC Compression Process

 The SCHC Compression rules can be applied to CoAP flows.
 SCHC Compression of the CoAP